-The maternal and neonatal nurse establishes professional communication, collaboration, consultation, and coordination with women and their families, and the interdisciplinary healthcare team to provide maternal and neonatal healthcare services.

-3.1 Demonstrates professional communication with women, groups, and other healthcare providers to collaborate, coordinate, and consult to provide the best professional services.
+The Maternity and Neonatal Health Nurse Specialist (MNHNS) establishes professional communication, collaboration, consultation, and coordination with women and their families, and the interdisciplinary healthcare team, to provide maternal and neonatal healthcare services.
+3.1: Demonstrates professional communication with women (individuals and groups) and peers within institutional structures to collaborate, coordinate, and consult, to provide the best professional services.

-Promotes and maintains respectful communication in all professional interactions
+Promotes and maintains professional communication in all professional interactions.

-- Treats women in a respectful manner. - Recognizes and respects the contribution of others on the healthcare team. - Initiates, maintains, and terminates the nurse-woman relationship in an appropriate manner.
+- Treats women (individuals and groups) in a professional manner. - Recognizes and respects the contribution of others within institutional structures. - Initiates, maintains, and terminates the nurse relationship with women (individuals and groups) in a professional manner.

-Establishes therapeutic relationships that are goal directed and recognizes professional boundaries.
+Establishes therapeutic relationships that are goal directed and recognizesprofessional boundaries.

-- Uses effective verbal and non-verbal communication strategies and interpersonal skills. - Builds trust through a rapport with women, groups, and other healthcare professionals. - Includes the women and groups in the plan and provision of healthcare. - Understands the woman abilities, limitations, and needs related to her health condition and the woman needs for nursing care or services.
+- Uses effective verbal and non-verbal communication and listening skills. - Builds trust and rapport with women (individuals and groups) and other healthcare professionals. - Understands and manages women's (individuals and groups) emotions. - Includes women (individuals and groups) in the plan and provision of healthcare.

-- Assists and supports the women/groups in making informed healthcare decisions. - Maintains effectively the limits or boundaries in the nurse-woman relationship. - Stays informed and objective about the various maternity nurse roles and their relationship to one another.
+- Understands women's abilities, limitations, and needs related to her health condition and women's needs for nursing care or services. - Listens to, and talks to women and their families, to give good/bad news in a sensitive manner. - Assists and supports women, families and groups in making informed healthcare decisions that keeps them informed on healthcare progress and care plan. - Maintains effectively the limits or boundaries in nurse-women (individuals and groups) relationship. - Stays informed and objective about the various MNHNS roles and their relationship to one another.

-Collaborates with the interdisciplinary healthcare team to provide comprehensive maternal-neonatal care.
+Collaborates with the interdisciplinary healthcare team to provide comprehensive, specialized maternity and neonatal healthcare.

-- Communicates effectively with women and individuals/groups to facilitate provision of care. - Communicates woman assessments and decisions to the interdisciplinary healthcare team and other relevant service providers. - Collaborates with the healthcare team to inform policy and guideline development. - Communicates, collaborates and consults with women and other members of the healthcare team about the woman care.
+- Communicates effectively with women (individuals and groups) to facilitate provision of care. - Communicates women's assessments and decisions to the interdisciplinary healthcare team and other relevant service providers. - Collaborates with peers within institutional structures to inform policy and guideline development. - Communicates, collaborates and consults with women (individuals and groups) and other members of the healthcare team about women's care.

-Coordinates woman care, educational activities, strategies, and other associated processes to achieve agreed professional outcomes.
+Coordinates women's care, educational activities, strategies, and otherassociated processes to achieve professional outcomes.

-- Organizes interventions with other healthcare team members. - Maintains information necessary for continuity of care. - Directs and refers women to appropriate government, agency, and community resources to ensure continuity of care. - Uses educational strategies to meet the needs of the profession and practice environment.

-- Coordinates learning activities that reflect current evidence to improve nursing skills competencies and professional development. - Coordinates humans, clinical settings, and community resources and strategies including policies, services, and environmental modifications for developed professional care. - Promotes open communication systems for professional organization including three levels of continuity of care informational, longitudinal and interpersonal.
+- Organizes interventions with other healthcare team members. - Maintains current information to ensure continuity of care. - Contributes to the improvement of healthcare team performance outcomes. - Directs and refers women (individuals and groups) to appropriate governmental/non-governmental organizations, to ensure continuity of care. - Uses the most recent available research evidence on the safety and effectiveness of specific practices to help guide maternity care decisions and to ensure optimal outcomes in women and newborns. - Incorporates professional development programs to meet the needs of the profession. - Coordinates learning activities that reflect current evidence to improve Maternity and Neonatal Health Nurse skill competencies and professional development. - Coordinates humans, clinical settings, and community resources and strategies, including policies, services, and environmental modifications for developed professional care. - Promotes open communication systems for professional organization, including three levels of continuity of care: informational, longitudinal and interpersonal.

-In addition, the advanced maternity and neonatal nurse will perform the following:
+In addition, the Advance Maternity and Neonatal Health Nurse Specialist (AMNHNS) will perform the following:

-- Partner with other disciplines to enhance healthcare consumer outcomes through inter-professional activities, such as education, consultation, management, technological development or research opportunities. - Lead in establishing, improving, and sustaining collaborative relationships to achieve safe, quality healthcare consumer care. - Document plan of care communications, rationales for plan of care
+• Partners with other disciplines to enhance optimal healthcare outcomes through inter-professional activities, such as education, consultation, management, technological development or research opportunities.

+- Leads in establishing, improving, and sustaining collaborative relationships to achieve safe and quality healthcare. - Documents, communicates, and provides rationales for the plan of care within the institutional structure.